lukaizhi5559/property-list/README.md

 5. **getStateAbbreviation.tsx**: This utility function retrieves the abbreviation of a US state based on its full name.

 ## Additional Information
+- Created a custom marker for the Map Panel

+- Created a heart-stroke-red.svg for hover on/off state change for favorite icon

-Below are **warnings** that I didn't have the time to resolve due to time.
+- Below are **warnings** that I didn't have the time to resolve due to time.
 Just an FYI to let the reviewer know I did notice them.

 ⚠️ **Warning:** As of February 21st, 2024, google.maps.Marker is deprecated.
 Please use google.maps.marker.AdvancedMarkerElement instead.